Our Team

 • Clinical Research Coordinator

 Gabriela joined Dr. Eisenlohr-Moul’s CLEAR Lab (Claryifing Endocrinology of Acute Risk) in April 2021 as a Clinical Research Coordinator to assist on research investigating acute neurobiological risk of depression and suicidal behaviors.
-She received her B.A. in Psychology with a minor in Spanish from the University of Illinois at Chicago in May 2017 and received an M.S. in Biotechnology at Rush University to further pursue a career in research.
+She received her B.A. in Psychology with a minor in Spanish from the University of Illinois Chicago in May 2017 and received an M.S. in Biotechnology at Rush University to further pursue a career in research.

 View Profile